-Under the mentorship of over 400 leading practitioners at some of the nation’s top medical centers, including Brooklyn Hospital, Mount Sinai, Maimonides, Lenox Hill, and many VA hospitals in NYC, students are introduced to the pharmacy profession and the provision of pharmaceutical care through practical experience rotations in different health-care environments.
+Under the mentorship of over 500 leading practitioners at some of the nation’s top hospital systems, including Mount Sinai, New York Presbyterian, and NYU Langone Health, our students are introduced to the pharmacy profession and the provision of pharmaceutical care through practical experience rotations in different healthcare environments.

 Experiential rotations prepare students for the real world by giving you the opportunity to interact with other members of a health care team in various patient care settings.
 Throughout the three years of the professional phase, students will build the confidence, professionalism, and competency to participate in the drug use decision making process, to select the correct medication and dosage for a given situation, to interact with health-care professionals and peers, to communicate with patients and/or care-givers, to solve issues related to the use of medications and document them, to utilize drug information skills to respond to queries, to assist pharmacists in dispensing medications, and to develop in-depth pharmaceutical care plans.

 In addition to becoming practice ready, practical experience rotations are also a unique opportunity to make an impression, build a professional network, and learn what areas of the profession is right for you.
 Pharmacy students often receive job offers at former experiential placements after graduation.